-THE GREAT MIGRATION IN THE SERENGETI VALLEY
+THE GREAT MIGRATION IN SERENGETI

 The Great Migration in the Serengeti National Park is an impressive spectacle that repeats more of several hundred years and annually attracts many people to East Africa.
 Some hundred thousands of antelopes and zebras gather in huge flocks, beginning their way towards the valleys with new grass.
 Many of them die while crossing: one of them are eaten by predators, others are trampled by their frightened relatives, some of them simply do not stand such big loads and separate from its herd.